Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Introduction and main results

 So far we have considered three families of objects: Baxter permutations ($\mathcal{P}$), tandem walks ($\mathcal W$), and bipolar orientations ($\mathcal{O}$).
 We saw that they are linked by the mappings $\bow$ and $\bobp$.

-To investigate local and scaling limits of Baxter permutations, it is natural to first prove local and scaling limits results for tandem walks (these results are standard, and some already available in the literature) and then try to transfer these convergences to permutations through the mapping $\bobp \circ \bow^{-1}$.
+To investigate local and scaling limits of Baxter permutations, it is natural to first prove local and scaling limits results for tandem walks and then try to transfer these convergences to permutations through the mapping $\bobp \circ \bow^{-1}$.
 However, the definition of this composite mapping makes it not very tractable, and our first combinatorial result is a rewriting of it.

 Consider a tandem walk $W = (X,Y) \in \mathcal W_n$ and the corresponding Baxter permutation $\sigma = \bobp \circ \bow^{-1} (W)$.
 We introduce the \textit{coalescent-walk process} driven by $W$.
-It is a family of discrete walks $Z = \{Z^{(i)}\}_{1\leq i \leq n}$, where $Z^{(i)}=Z^{(i)}_t$ has time indexes $t\in\{i,\ldots,n\}$ and it is informally defined as follows: $Z^{(i)}$ starts at $0$ at time $i$, takes the same steps as $Y$ when it is non-negative, takes the same steps as $-X$ when it is negative unless such a step would force $Z^{(i)}$ to become non-negative.
+It is a family of discrete walks $Z = \{Z^{(i)}\}_{1\leq i \leq n}$, where $Z^{(i)}=Z^{(i)}_t$ has time indices $t\in\{i,\ldots,n\}$ and it is informally defined as follows: $Z^{(i)}$ starts at $0$ at time $i$, takes the same steps as $Y$ when it is non-negative, takes the same steps as $-X$ when it is negative unless such a step would force $Z^{(i)}$ to become non-negative.
 If the latter case happens at time $j$, then $Z^{(i)}$ is forced to coalesce with $Z^{(j)}$ at time $j+1$.
 For a precise definition we refer the reader to \cref{sec:discrete_coal}.
 An illustration of a coalescent-walk process is given on the left-hand side of \cref{fig:Coal_process_exemp}.